 - Population: +/- 2 million

-Luanshya, to the left of Ndola is the site of the oldest copper mine in Zambia.
-There is little of interest to the tourist here but it makes for a good stopover on the way to the copperbelt or alternatively a relaxing weekend away can be had at Lowden Lodge or Baluba River Motel or Cholwa Guesthouse.
-There are a fair number of shops, a market, clinics and petrol.
-The Collier Monument here commemorates the site where William Collier discovered copper while hunting a roan antelope in 1902.
+Luanshya is the site of the oldest copper mine in Zambia and is known as ‘the garden town of the Copperbelt).
+There is little of interest to tourists here but it makes for a good stopover with a fair number of shops, a market, clinics and garages for fuel.
+The Collier Monument here commemorates the site where William Collier discovered copper in 1902.

-If in Mufulira for business, there are three hotels with basic facilities and a motel.
-Mufulira Hotel, Kamuchanga Hotel, La Samu and Masiye Motel, all easy enough to find from the centre of town.
+If in Mufulira for business, there are hotels with basic facilities, all easy enough to find from the centre of town.
+The name means ‘place of abundance and peace